michaelknigge/janel/Documentation/HowToRun.md

 ## Short answer
-The short answer to how-to run Janel is: Go to Janel's Executables\\Win32 directory.
-Change JanelConsole32.exe to the name of your Java application that you want to launch, such as MyApp.exe.
-Rename a .lap file to MyApp.lap.
+The short answer to how-to run Janel is: Go to Janel's _Executables\\Win32_ directory.
+Change _JanelConsole32.exe_ to the name of your Java application that you want to launch, such as _MyApp.exe_.
+Rename a ```.lap``` file to _MyApp.lap_.
 In the .lap file set the property janel.main.class to the fully qualified name of the class that has your main method, and set the -Djava.class.path property to the desired classpath.
 Copy MyApp.exe, MyApp.lap to a directory, and you should be ready to launch your Java application with Janel.

 Another example: